 There are several ways to reduce the chances of an aquaplaning accident with your car:

 Important to note is that sufficient tread depth is vital not just in extreme situations.
 Even at low speeds, there is a higher risk of having an accident or collision if the tires are worn down.

 New tires are capable of dispersing up to 30 liters of water a second at 80 kilometers per hour.
 But the depth of the tire tread wears down over the course of regular usage.
 Consequently, tires disperse significantly less water as the depth of the tire tread decreases.

 If car tires have only a tread depth of 1.6 mm for example, then water displacement is effectively and dramatically reduced.

-In a test performed at Continental’s test location Contidrom, the braking distance was increased by 6.9 meters on tires with the legal minimum tread depth of 1.6 mm, compared to the full thread depth of 8mm.
-Tires with a 3 mm tread only took 2.7 meters longer to come to a full stop.
-On this basis, Continental strongly recommends that when tires reach the 3 mm limit, drivers should consider fitting new ones to the wheel.
+In a test performed at Continental’s test location Contidrom, the braking distance was increased by 6.8 meters on tires with the legal minimum tread depth of 1.6 mm, compared to the full thread depth of 8 mm.
+Tires with a 3 mm tread only took 2.2 meters longer to come to a full stop.

 Tires have tread across their entire circumference.
 Tread depth measurements must be taken -- for example using a Depth Gauge -- in the main grooves which feature Tread Wear Indicators (TWI) on modern tires.